Configure user deprovisioning

 Example 1 – Cancel the deprovisioning if the username is prefixed with an underscore

-Example 2 – Send a notification to the user's manager if the Manager property of the user is not empty
+Example 2 – Send an email to the user's manager if the Manager property of the user is not empty

 To send an email to the user's manager, use value reference %adm-ManagerEmail%.